 After you have got your design process sorted out, it is usually a good time to begin mastering your software (here’s a selection of Adobe Illustrator tutorials for reference).
 But before I get to that, I want to point out that Step 4 and Step 5 overlap, as it’s a catch 22 situation – you can’t design a logo by just hopping straight onto the computer, nor can you complete a logo design without knowing your software (the Adobe Creative Suite is a popular choice with professional designers).

 Putting this aside, once you have arrived at your initial ideas and sketches from brainstorming, you can then move onto the computer to start digitizing your logo.
 After you have digitized the great concept(s), your client is ready to review your work, ask for possible revisions, and complete the design project.
 Thus, you have successfully created a professional logo.

 Do you have any other logo tips?

 (From David: Thanks for taking the time to guest author on my blog, Jacob.
 I wish you every success with your own website and in your graphic design career.)

 Here you’ll find my own list of 10 logo design tips from the field.

-Jacob is design student and freelance designer in Australia.
-Here’s his website: Just Creative Design.
+Jacob is an Australian freelance designer.
+Catch his website here: Just Creative Design.